 Kari received her Master’s Degree in Psychology at California Institute of Integral Studies, with an emphasis in Expressive Arts Therapy.
 She holds a Bachelor’s Degree from New York University.
 She believes creativity and play are powerful vehicles for change and wishes to empower her clients to find healthier ways of reacting to life’s challenges.
 Additional training includes: mindfulness, narrative therapy, dance/movement therapy and dialectical behavioral therapy.
 Kari has worked with youth in private and public elementary and high school settings, where she provided individual therapy and expressive art therapy groups.
 Her groups focused on anger management and teen empowerment.
 Kari also draws upon mindfulness and narrative approaches to bring more awareness to old patterns and build new ones.
 For over 15 years she worked as an artist, dancer and actor in Los Angeles and New York City, before coming to San Francisco to pursue a career in mental health.
 She currently has a private practice in San Francisco, where she sees children, teens and adults dealing with various issues including anxiety, depression, eating disorders and body image.

-Lindsay Parkinson is a Registered Art Therapist (ATR17162) and Marriage and Family Intern received her undergraduate degree from San Francisco State University in Child & Adolescent Development, Youth & Family Services and her Master’s degree at Notre Dame de Namur University for both Marriage & Family Therapy and Art Therapy.
+Lindsay Parkinson is a Registered Art Therapist (ATR17162) who received her undergraduate degree from San Francisco State University in Child & Adolescent Development, Youth & Family Services and her Master’s degree from Notre Dame de Namur University for both Marriage & Family Therapy and Art Therapy.
 Lindsay is a Bay Area Native who has over 7 years of experience in a variety of behavioral and mental health settings, including after-school, ropes courses, psycho-social rehabilitative day treatment, intensive outpatient and residential care with both teens and adults.

 Judy is a Licensed Marriage and Family Therapist and a certified equine interactive specialist.
 Judy holds a Masters degree in Clinical Counseling from Sonoma State University and completed her Equine Facilitated Psychotherapy studies more than a decade ago.
 She was among the first graduate class of psychotherapists to be certified as an equine interactive professional – mental health (CBEIP.org).
 Judy also holds a therapeutic riding instructor certificate from, and is an active member in, the Professional Association of Therapeutic Horsemanship International (PATH Intl.).
 Over time, Judy has developed her own unique form of Equine Facilitated Psychotherapy, which has proven especially effective for the treatment of teens struggling with anxiety, interpersonal relationship building, depression, trauma and PTSD.
 Combining several different types of psychotherapy treatments, (such as EMDR and CBT) with various horsemanship and horse related practices (natural horsemanship, animal communication & horse massage), Judy has developed her own treatment modality; based on a true partnership beneficial to both human and horse.